dnsimple/dnsimple-support/content/articles/guide-dashboard.md

 ---
 meta: A Quick Tour of Your Dashboard and Domain List
-title: First Steps with Your DNSimple Account
+title: First Steps With Your DNSimple Account
 excerpt: A Quick Tour of Your Dashboard and Domain List
 categories:
 - DNSimple